Escobita/selenium/selenium-core/selenium-website/src/main/rst/05_selenium_rc.rst

 * Write your Selenium test in a .Net language (C#, VB.Net)
 * Run Selenium server from console
 * Execute your test using the NUnit gui or NUnit command line

+For more on .NET client driver configuration with Visual Studio look at :ref:`.NET client driver configuration <configuring-selenium-RC-NET-reference>`.

 Sample Test Scripts
 -------------------